Moodle 3.2: Turnitin Overview

 PeerMark must be added to an activity after enabling Turnitin.
 See Enable Peer Review of an Assignment with PeerMark.

 Turnitin Rubrics are defined directly in the activity settings.
-To get started creating rubrics in Turnitin.com, see GradeMark - How to create a rubric - Instructor.
+To get started creating rubrics in Turnitin.com, see Creating a Standard Rubric Scorecard.

 The QuickMark Manager allows instructors to define their own set of grading comments or markings for student writing as well as use the sets of predefined grade markings and grading comments in their database.
 The instructor can choose to use All defined sets (including custom sets) or can choose a specific set to use on a paper.
-See Create QuickMarks and QuickMark Sets.
+See further instructions at QuickMarks Turnitin help resource list.